 Biblical literalism is simply a misunderstanding of the metaphorical talk of the Bible in a scientifically literal fashion.
 In period three of the history of Christian religion, we have encountered the courage of biblical scholars who provoke us to face what is literally true about the writing of Christian scriptures, and thereby face what is metaphorical in these texts.
 This liberates us to enter into a genuine discussion on what those metaphors were used to reveal.
 Interpreting these ancient metaphorical writings in terms of our deep existential questions and inquires is a core characteristic of this third period of Christian religion.
-Such an interpretive skill that was not required of Christians in the two earlier periods.
+Such an interpretive skill was not required of Christians in the two earlier periods.

-The Canadian theologian John Douglas Hall wrote a beautiful little book entitled The End of Christendom and the Future of Christianity, Following his insights, I take "Christendom" as a good name for period two.
-By "Christendom" Hall means more than pre-Luther Catholicism.
+The Canadian theologian John Douglas Hall wrote a beautiful little book entitled The End of Christendom and the Future of Christianity, Following his insights, I take "Christendom" as a good name for period two.1 By "Christendom" Hall means more than pre-Luther Catholicism.
 He points out the qualities of Christendom in the post-Luther "fingers" of Protestantism.
 These many fingers of Christendom extending from the Medieval "hand" include the "finger" that Roman Catholicism became after the Reformation.
-In other words, the Reformation was not the end of Christendom, but a reform of Christendom.
-All these fingers of Christendom (Catholic, Orthodox, and Protestant) have indeed maintained what Harvey Cox calls "a top-heavy edifice defined by obligatory beliefs enforced by a hierarchy."
+In other words, the Reformation was not the end of Christendom, but a reform of Christendom that resulted in a wider diversity of expressions of the core characteristics of Christendom.
+All these fingers of Christendom (Catholic, Orthodox, and Protestant) have indeed maintained what Harvey Cox calls "a top-heavy edifice defined by obligatory beliefs enforced by a hierarchy."2